 Orange-Sage Sweet Potatoes with Bacon

 Orange juice concentrate infuses tender sweet potatoes with a sticky-sweet sauce.
 Brown sugar adds a hint of sweetness, while crunchy bacon adds a salty touch to this Thanksgiving side.

 Fruited Multigrain Pilaf

 The combined benefits of wheat berries, barley, and wild rice—three nutritious whole grains—result in a healthy slow cooker pilaf that pairs well with traditional Thanksgiving turkey.
 The recipe's red apples, dried cranberries, and sweet potatoes showcase some of the season's most delicious produce.

-A spice bag filled with cinnamon, cloves, and allspice steeps in simple cocktail juices for a delicious Thanksgiving drink.
-Use a vegetable peeler to easily remove orange peel for the drink.
+Test Kitchen Tip: Use a vegetable peeler to easily remove orange peel for the drink.

 Your side dish agenda doesn’t have to go up in smoke if the turkey, rolls, and pie are baking and you’re out of room in the oven.
 Try this slow cooker green bean casserole that features the classic components—green beans, cream of mushroom soup, garlic, mushrooms—plus smoked gouda for a modern twist.
 For a double-dose of crunch to balance out the rich casserole sauce, toss in water chestnuts and top with french-fried onions.